wkhere/stackless/Doc/library/datetime.rst

    object, its time and :attr:`tzinfo` members are ignored.

-.. method:: datetime.strptime(date_string, format)
+.. classmethod:: datetime.strptime(date_string, format)

    Return a :class:`datetime` corresponding to *date_string*, parsed according to *format*.
 This is equivalent to ``datetime(*(time.strptime(date_string, format)[0:6]))``. :exc:`ValueError` is raised if the date_string and format can't be parsed by :func:`time.strptime` or if it returns a value which isn't a time tuple.
+See section :ref:`strftime-strptime-behavior`.

    .. versionadded:: 2.5

 Class attributes:

 .. attribute:: datetime.min